giovannirizzolo/maps_cron/README.md

 ## Why ❓

-I was bored of having to check every morning the 🏠home-to-office🏢 ETA cause of my busy morning routing, so I needed a tool to perform it for me.
+I was bored of having to check every morning the 🏠home-to-office🏢 ETA cause of my busy morning routine, so I needed a tool to perform it for me.

 ## How to run
 The recommended option is to run the application using Docker.